CyVerse-learning-materials/dnasubway_guide/docs/step5.md

 the 5' and/or 3' ends of the consensus sequence.

 1. Click on "Trim Consensus."
-Once the job is ready to view, click
-    \"Trim Consensus\" again to view the results.
+Once the job is ready to view, click "Trim Consensus" again to view the results.
 Scroll left and right in the consensus editor window to identify what string of nucleotides from the consensus sequence you want to trim.
 2. Click on the last consensus sequence nucleotide that you want to